MickMarch/amazon_vine_analysis/README.md

 ![all_stars_summary](img/all_stars_summary.png)

-Comparing the percentages of each level of star-rating, we can see that this data does support the idea that there is positive bias for reviews for reviews in the Vine program.
+Comparing the percentages of each level of star-rating, we can see that this data does support the idea that there is positive bias for reviews in the Vine program.
 For this dataset, the Vine program boasts a higher percentage of star-rating reviews above 2-star.